IMQS/debbuild/README.md

 # Using

-Requires dpkg-deb, git and fakeroot to be installed.
+Requires dpkg-dev, git and fakeroot to be installed.

 There are some samples in the example directory.
 The only thing that needs to change is the local directories.
 Run the command debbuild --config=[somefile.json].